 FC Bayern have advanced to the Champions League quarter-finals for the seventh time on the bounce, beating Besiktas 3-1 on the night and 8-1 on aggregate.
-Thiago opened the scoring after 17 minutes, Gökhan Gönül miscuing a clearance right after the interval, putting through his own goal.
+Thiago opened the scoring after 17 minutes, Gökhan Gönül miscuing a clearance right after the interval and putting through his own goal to double the lead.
 Vágner Love pulled one back before the hour mark, but Sandro Wagner settled it in the closing stages.
 It meant the Bavarians handed their coach a new record: Jupp Heynckes has won all of his last 11 matches in Europe's premier club competition, more than any other coach.

 Heynckes made two changes to the XI that beat Hamburg 6-0 on Saturday.
 Rafinha and Thiago took over from Joshua Kimmich and Arjen Robben.

 But the home side had by no means gone absent without leave.
-Vidal soon made an excellent and crucial interception in the box when he blocked a Gökhan Gönül cross.
+Vidal soon made an excellent and crucial interception in the box when he blocked a Gönül cross.
 Hummels glanced a header wide before Besiktas' Ricardo Quaresma skied two efforts, Ulreich proving equal to a Jeremain Lens effort from 18 yards.
-Scorer Thiago had to be subbed off with a knock after the half-hour, James coming on.
+Scorer Thiago had to be subbed off with a knock after the half-hour, James coming on in his place.

 Entertaining second half

 Niklas Süle took over from Hummels at half-time.
-Bayern got off to a perfect start to the second half.
-Gönül put through his own goal following a fine Rafinha cross almost immerdiately after the restart.
-Alaba warmed Zengin's gloves from 25 yards, but Besiktas upped the pressure now and pulled one back when Vágner Lover slotted home after Bayern gifted possession away in their own half.
+Bayern got off to a perfect start to the second half when Gönül put through his own goal following a fine Rafinha cross almost immerdiately after the restart.
+Alaba warmed Zengin's gloves from 25 yards, but Besiktas upped the pressure now and pulled one back when Vágner Love slotted home after Bayern gifted possession away in their own half.

 The Reds are back in action on Sunday, when they travel to face Leipzig in the Bundesliga.
-They will learn the identity of their next Champions League opponents on Friday.
+They will learn the identity of their quarter-final opponents on Friday.

 Live match report for fcbayern.com by Greg Salmen